a-shevlin/Clicker-Python/proposal/capstone-proposal.md

 A fullstack application using that allows a user to:
 * open the game
 * click and collect doughnuts
-* use doughnuts to buy buildings, upgrades, and tools to automate clicks
+* use doughnuts to buy buildings and upgrades to automate clicks

 This project use Ursina for layout and styling.